 You have to consider your users’ experience not only at this stage but at the previous ones too.
 What general impression does your SaaS make?
 Can it maintain high standards, compensate for negative moments, and highlight strong points?
 What about pricing changes and feedback from brand representatives?

-The Saas buyer journey map
+The SaaS buyer journey map

 After all, you may end up having a map looking like this:

 And you know what day is the best to start doing it?
 Yeah, it’s today.
-And we are happy to share with you our SaaS buyer journey map template, so you can build your case upon it:
+We are happy to share with you our template, so you can build your case upon it:

 PS: We also have a source for inspiration in case you need to build a map for a particular SaaS buyer journey’s part, which is SaaS support.